How to contribute to Off the Rails

 The Copy Centre at Essex University does A1 prints of good quality for £11 per print.

-Contributors normally mount these on thin boards to enable the images to stand out and deal with the size of the cabinets vis a vis the prints.
+Contributors normally mount these on thin boards to enable the images to stand out, not slip if they get damp, and to deal with the size of the cabinets vis a vis the prints.

 Ticket office cabinets